Massachusetts Creditor Guide

 An automatic protection that needs no paperwork, and a much larger declared one that does.

 The defining feature of the Massachusetts state set lives in Chapter 188, Section 1 of the General Laws, and it is genuinely particular to Massachusetts.
 The state recognizes two tiers of homestead on a principal residence.
-The first is the automatic homestead exemption of one hundred twenty-five thousand dollars.
+The first is the automatic homestead exemption of $125,000.
 It applies to every owner who occupies the home as a principal residence by operation of law, with no declaration, no recording, and no filing fee.
 A debtor who has never heard of the Homestead Act still carries this protection into bankruptcy.

-The second tier is the declared homestead exemption of one million dollars, created by recording a written Declaration of Homestead under Section 5 of the same chapter.
-The jump from one hundred twenty-five thousand to one million dollars is enormous, and it turns on a single recorded document at the registry of deeds.
-That automatic-versus-declared split, and the one-million-dollar declared ceiling, is the fact that makes Massachusetts Massachusetts; it would be simply false if pasted onto a state without the two-tier structure.
+The second tier is the declared homestead exemption of $1,000,000, created by recording a written Declaration of Homestead under Section 5 of the same chapter.
+The jump from $125,000 to $1,000,000 is enormous, and it turns on a single recorded document at the registry of deeds.
+That automatic-versus-declared split, and the $1,000,000 declared ceiling, is the fact that makes Massachusetts Massachusetts; it would be simply false if pasted onto a state without the two-tier structure.

 One refinement matters for creditors reviewing title.
-When a home is held by co-tenants or trust beneficiaries who occupy it, the one-million-dollar declared amount is divided among those owners.
-With two resident co-owners, for example, the protected amount works out to five hundred thousand dollars per owner.
+When a home is held by co-tenants or trust beneficiaries who occupy it, the $1,000,000 declared amount is divided among those owners.
+With two resident co-owners, for example, the protected amount works out to $500,000 per owner.
 So the figure a creditor sees attached to any one debtor depends on how the property is titled and how many residents share it.
+Title form is also where the exemption meets Massachusetts marital property rules, which govern how spouses hold and divide what they own.
 Whether a declaration was actually recorded, and when, is a registry-of-deeds public record a creditor can confirm rather than assume.

 Key Massachusetts Exemption Amounts